Cotton 2: Magical Night Dreams: Reception

 Cotton 2: Magical Night Dreams, as well as Cotton Boomerang: Magical Night Dreams, were met with positive reception from critics since their release on Sega Saturn.
 According to Famitsu, the Saturn conversion of Cotton 2 sold over 8,907 copies in its first week on the market.
 Readers of the Japanese Sega Saturn Magazine voted to give the Saturn versions of both Cotton 2 and Cotton Boomerang scores of a 8.6363 and 8.2857 out of 10, ranking at the number 180 and 301 spots respectively, indicating a large popular following.

 During its showing at the 1997 Tokyo Game Show, the European Sega Saturn Magazine regarded the Saturn version of Cotton 2: Magical Night Dreams as a "High quality arcade conversion of a very polished two-player action shoot 'em up."
-Ação Games's Ronny Marinoto reviewed the Saturn version of Cotton 2 and praised the coloful visuals, fast gameplay and audio, while regaridng its challenge as interesting and fun.
+Ação Games's Ronny Marinoto reviewed the Saturn version of Cotton 2 and praised the colorful visuals, fast gameplay and audio, while regarding its challenge as interesting and fun.
 German magazine Fun Generation regarded the Saturn port of the game as playable and commended its co-op mode, stating that it adds "additional appeal to present the game as a party gag."

-Super Game Power's Marcelo Kamikaze and Marjorie Bros also reviewed the Saturn ports of both Cotton 2 and Cotton Boomerang respectively and gave positive remarks to its audiovisal presentation, controls, fun factor and originality.
+Super Game Power's Marcelo Kamikaze and Marjorie Bros also reviewed the Saturn ports of both Cotton 2 and Cotton Boomerang respectively and gave positive remarks to its audiovisual presentation, controls, fun factor and originality.
 Video Games's Wolfgang Schaedle reviewed the Saturn release of Cotton Boomerang as well, highlighting the precise controls and 2D graphics, stating that "Action fans who like an uncomplicated shooting game principle are well served with Cotton Boomerang."